woanware/snorbert/Documents/Help.md

 The Interval (minutes) value is used to configure an internal timer which is used to perform the check in the background.
 The Priorities section is used to define any priority signatures that need to be alerted.
 The Keywords section is used to alert on signatures that have specific keywords in the signature name.

 When events are identified that match any alerting criteria a message box is displayed and the applications window is flashed.
 The rule which has the new events against it will have red text.
 The red text will only be shown until the next automatic refresh/check

+## Commands ##

+User configurable commands can be executed via the Rules list context menu.
+The commands are stored in the Commands.xml file located in the user’s application data directory for the application.
+The command strings will have data substitutions applied using the following mark up so that event data can be passed to the commands:

+    	#IP_SRC#
+    	#IP_DST#
+    	#PORT_SRC#
+    	#PORT_DST#
+    	#PROTO#
+    	#SENSOR_ID#
+        #SENSOR_NAME#
+        #TIMESTAMP#

+If the command ("Name") contains "http://" or "https://" then the sensor name will be URL encoded.
+Also if the command contains an "&", then the "&" should be replaced with "&amp;".
+The timestamp value will be converted into UNIX epoch time.